-We are excited to announce the 2021 Refugee Welcome Zone National Forum to be held on 8 July 2021, in partnership with the Whitlam Institute, at Western Sydney University, Parramatta campus (and also via Zoom).
+We are excited to announce the 2021 Refugee Welcome Zone National Forum to be held on 8 July 2021, in partnership with the Whitlam Institute, at Western Sydney University, via Zoom.

 The 2021 Refugee Welcome Zone Forum will be a key opportunity for councils, practitioners, and community to come together and explore the significant and often unacknowledged, role local government can play in assisting refugee settlement, and promoting community harmony.Book tickets here!

-We encourage all those interested in the building welcoming communities to attend this forum, either in person, or online.
+We encourage all those interested in the building welcoming communities to attend this online forum.

 We are fortunate to have the multi-talented Simon Shahin, former refugee from Syria, speaker in RCOA’s Face to Face program, and engineering student, as our MC for the Forum.